James A. Robinson

 Course Webpage

-This class provides an introduction to, and interpretation of the social scientific and historical research on African development.
-The focus is on economic and political development in the longue durée and trying to understand how Africa fits into the comparative picture.
-The focus of much research on contemporary African development is of course on poverty, famine, civil war and the immense economic challenges that the continent has faced since independence.
+This class provides an introduction to and interpretation of Africa’s economic and political trajectory over the past 500 years.
+The emphasis is on economic and political dynamics in the longue durée and trying to understand how Africa fits into the comparative picture.
+The focus of much research on contemporary Africa is of course on poverty, famine, civil war and the immense economic challenges that the continent has faced since independence.
 We shall study these and their roots and also many of the political correlates that go along with them, such as the weakness of African states, their corruption and problems of autocracy and democracy.
-But to get a deep understanding of these phenomena entails understanding Africa society, how it is organized, why it is organized as it is, and how it has come into collision with global forces in the past 500 years.
+But to get a deeper understanding of these phenomena entails understanding Africa society, how it is organized, why it is organized as it is, and how it has come into collision with global forces in the past 500 years.